Updated on 2024-07-05 GMT+08:00

 3. In the navigation pane on the left, click and choose Security & Compliance > Cloud Firewall.
 The Dashboard page will be displayed.

 5. In the navigation pane, choose Log Audit > Log Query.
 Click the Access Control Logs tab and check the traffic details in the past week.
-For details about how to modify the response action of an IP address, see Adding a Protection Rule or Adding an Item to the Blacklist or Whitelist.
+For details about how to modify the action taken on an IP address, see Adding a Protection Rule or Adding an Item to the Blacklist or Whitelist.

 Figure 2 Access control logs